Heather Bresch

-Heather Manchin Bresch (née Manchin; born June 27, 1969) is an American business executive.
+Heather Bresch (née Manchin; born June 27, 1969) is an American business executive.
 In 2012, she was named as the chief executive officer (CEO) of Netherlands-based pharmaceutical company Mylan, becoming the first woman to run a Fortune 500 pharmaceutical company.
 Bresch retired in 2020, upon the closing of Mylan’s combination with Upjohn.
 Bresch has been a central figure in two controversies: a 2007 accusation of inflating her resume with an unearned MBA degree, and as the CEO of Mylan during the 2016 controversy over pricing of the company's EpiPen products.
 In 2015, she was listed as #22 in Fortune magazine's “Most Powerful Women” list.

-Bresch is the daughter of former West Virginia Governor and current U.S. Senator Joe Manchin.
+Bresch is the daughter of former West Virginia Governor and former U.S. Senator Joe Manchin.

-Early life and education
+Early life

 Born Heather Renée Manchin, in Morgantown, West Virginia, Bresch grew up in Fairmont and Farmington, West Virginia, in a Roman Catholic family of partial Italian and Czech descent.
-She is the daughter of Gayle Conelly Manchin and Joe Manchin, who was a prominent politician throughout her childhood and is currently the senior United States senator from West Virginia.
+She is the daughter of Gayle Conelly Manchin and Joe Manchin, who was a prominent politician throughout her childhood and was the senior United States senator from West Virginia until January 3, 2025.

 Bresch attended Fairmont Senior High School in Fairmont, West Virginia, and graduated from West Virginia University (WVU) in 1991 with a bachelor's degree in political science and international relations.
 She also landed her first job in 1991, working as a clerk for Mylan.